ozgurrgul/sheetly-docs/cta.md

 ### background color

-Background color of this block.
-Choose a nice color that represents your brand or yourself
+Background color of this block

 ### text color